MarkDucommun/bowling-haskell/README.md

 # bowling-haskell

 My first (arguably) non-trivial Haskell.
 It scores a bowling game.
 This is probably stylistically terrible but over time as I learn more idiomatic Haskell I improve it.
+It can also be utilized via an untested, poorly functioning larval webserver also written in Haskell.

 ### How To Run